 Besides mentioning the cause, tell them about the entertainment you will provide.

 Yes, you are catering to the selfish side of people.
-However, once they hear your heartfelt message, they will open their hearts (and their wallets) for your cause.
+However, once they hear your heartfelt message, they will open their hearts (and wallets) to your cause.

-Need help to book solid entertainment for your charity?
+Need help booking solid entertainment for your charity?
 Give us a call today at 615-283-0039 or get in touch through this form.